nindate/mlzoomcamp-midterm-project/README.md

 ## 5. Train the model
 You can train the model using below steps.

-You can skip steps 1, 2 and 3 if your followed instructions in 4.
-Virtual environment and package dependencies above and are now performing these steps.
+You can skip steps 1 and 2 below, if your followed instructions in [4.
+Virtual environment and package dependencies](#venv) above and are now performing these steps.

 1. Activate the virtual environment if not done already.
 Follow the steps in [4.
 Virtual environment and package dependencies](#venv)